Ingvar Kamprad as a young boy (left). Photo: IKEA

 Two years after starting IKEA, Kamprad began using milk trucks to deliver his goods.
 In 1947, he started selling furniture made by local manufacturers.
 By 1955, manufacturers began boycotting IKEA, protesting against Kamprad’s low prices.
 This forced him to design items in-house.

 Kamprad is also behind the simple, yet revolutionary innovation that is the flat pack.
-He began selling IKEA products in the famous flat-pack form, from his own warehouses.
+He began selling IKEA products in flat-pack form, from his own warehouses.
 Thus the basic IKEA concept – simple, affordable flat-pack furniture, designed, distributed and sold in-house – was complete.

 The driving idea behind IKEA was, and is, that anyone should be able to afford stylish, modernist furniture.
 Kamprad felt he was not just cutting costs and making money, but serving the people as well.